badboy/fnordig.de/_posts/2020-09-01-leveraging-rust-to-build-cross-platform-mobile-libraries.md

 As it is pure Rust we can rely on all Rust tooling for its development.
 We can write tests that `cargo test` picks up.
 We can generate the full API documentation thanks to `rustdoc` and we rely on `clippy` to tell us when our code is suboptimal.
-Working on `glean-core` should be possible by everyone that knows some Rust.
+Working on `glean-core` should be possible for everyone that knows some Rust.

 On top of that sits `glean-ffi`.
 This is the FFI layer connecting `glean-core` with everything else.